 After World War II, as more and more women began coming to Boston University from around the country and abroad, the Women’s Council continued its support and also helped the University build more housing for women.
 In 1959, to honor a gift from the Women’s Council, the University named a lounge in the new Towers the Lucy Jenkins Franklin, in honor of the University’s first Dean of Women.

 In February 2020, the Boston University Women’s Council merged with the Boston University Women’s Guild.
-The Boston University Women’s Guild continues the traditions of the visionary women who started the Boston University Women’s Council by maintaining Fisk House, keeping facilities and appliances up-to-date, making repairs, and upholding safety and security standards.
+The Boston University Women’s Guild continues the traditions of the visionary women who started the Boston University Women’s Council by maintaining Fisk House, now located on BU’s campus on Bay State Road, and managing the housing application process of its residents.
+A Dedication Ceremony was held on November 5, 2021, at the Bay State Road residence.